[This article is authored by Ananya Kuthiala, a law graduate from JGLS, Sonipat.]

 Optimum Solution: Analyzing the Prisoner’s Dilemma

 The Prisoner’s Dilemma is a concept in game theory which analyses the cooperation between self-serving individuals and its subsequent payoffs.
-Such a model showcases that individuals are usually motivated to feed into self-benefitting outcomes largely resulting in a paradoxical weaker situation
+Such a model showcases that individuals are usually motivated to feed into self-benefitting outcomes largely resulting in a paradoxical weaker situation.

-In the table above, suppose the parties to the negotiation are Party 1 and Party 2.
+Suppose the parties to the negotiation are Party 1 and Party 2.
 If Party 1 conceals information but Party 2 reveals information, then Party 1 will have a payoff of 10 and Party 2 will have a payoff of 0.
 This is because Party 1 would be aware of Party 2’s vulnerabilities, subsequently catering its demands and reaching an optimal solution without disclosing any information pertaining to themselves.
 Similarly, if Party 2 conceals information but Party 1 reveals information, then Party 2 will have a payoff of 10 and Party 1 will have a payoff of 0.

 This strategy to conceal is enticing as both parties individually achieve the highest possible payoff.
 However, such outcome would not lead to a mutually beneficial outcome.
 Given the rational humanistic tendency to engage in ethical fading, both parties in their attempt to maximize their individual payoffs would opt to conceal key information necessary to facilitate a “win-win” solution.